 Fake news, such as distorted facts and invented stories, is spreading like wildfire over the Internet and is usually shared without a second thought, specifically on social media.

-Fraunhofer scientists have created a system with the ability to automatically verify social media posts, intentionally filtering out disinformation and fake news.
+As a result, Fraunhofer scientists have created a system with the ability to automatically verify social media posts, intentionally filtering out disinformation and fake news.
 The tool performs this by analyzing both content and metadata, sorting it with the help of machine learning techniques and relying on user interaction to optimize the results on the go.

 Fake news is intended to provoke a particular response or stimulate agitation against an individual or a group of people.
 Its objective is to have an impact on and to manipulate public opinion on targeted topics of the day.
 Such fake news can spread similar to a wildfire on the Internet, specifically on social media like Twitter or Facebook.
 In addition, it could be a challenging task to identify it.
 This is precisely the area where a classification tool created by the Fraunhofer Institute for Communication, Information Processing and Ergonomics FKIE plays a vital role, by automatically verifying social media posts and processing enormous amounts of data.